Wireless millimeterwave electro-optics on thin film lithium niobate: Introduction

 Leveraging our flat frequency response we realize a miniaturized high-speed terahertz detector (Fig.~\ref{fig1}~c).
-In contrast to the state-of-the-art terahertz detectors that rely on pyroelectric effect limiting their speed to a few kHz, our device operates 6-orders of magnitude faster, reaching several gigahertz range.
+In contrast to the state-of-the-art terahertz detectors that rely on pyroelectric effect limiting their speed to a few kHz~\cite{wubs2024performance}, our device operates 6-orders of magnitude faster, reaching several gigahertz range.
 This dramatic improvement stems from its operation based on the ultra-fast electro-optic effect with its detection speed currently limited by the modulation bandwidth of the incoming signal.
 Finally, we leverage the low-loss nature of TFLN platform and place our phase modulator in a racetrack cavity (Fig.~\ref{fig1}~d).
 This enhances the effective path length over which the optical signal interacts with the mmWave, and results in a cascaded sideband generation.
-Using this, we realize a proof-of-principle electro-optic frequency comb source with adjustable mmWave line spacings of 123~GHz and 308~GHz.
+Furthermore, designing the antenna-coupled transmission line as a mmWave resonator, we exploit the triply resonant electro-optic transduction to realize a proof-of-principle electro-optic frequency comb source with adjustable mmWave line spacings of 123~GHz and 308~GHz.

-Altogether, our work lays the theoretical and experimental foundation for designing wireless terahertz modulators with smaller footprints, enabling scalability, broad bandwidths, and discusses strategies to achieve higher efficiencies through resonant nonlinear effects.
+Altogether, our work lays the theoretical and experimental foundation for designing wireless terahertz modulators with smaller footprints, enabling scalability, broad bandwidths, and outlines strategies to achieve higher efficiencies through resonant nonlinear effects.